UniversalDependencies/docs/_no-dep/det.md

 ~~~

 Other parts of speech than `DET` may in some cases be assigned a determiner relation to a nominal head.
-For Norwegian the `det` relation is also used for genitive nouns, like *årets* "this year's", quantity nouns like *rekke* "number-of" and *millioner* "millions".
+For Norwegian the `det` relation is also used for genitive nouns, like *årets* "this year's" and quantity nouns like *rekke* "number-of".

 ~~~ sdparse
 årets fredspris \n this year's peace prize